← samuelvaiter.com

 Group

 A group is one of the most fundamental structure in algebra: a set paired with a binary operation satisfying associativity, identity, and invertibility.
-Exemples include the real line, integers with addition, modular addition, symmetric group, rotations, etc. thumbnail
+Exemples include the real line, integers with addition, modular addition, symmetric group, rotations, etc. Group

 Topological order